Sutanrrier/guessnime/README.md

-# guessnime
+# GUESSNIME
-A Guessing Game about anime covers.
+Guessnime is a game for anime fans created by me, Sutanrrier.

-Inspired by Gamedle.
+Inspired by Gamedle and Framed.

-More details in future.
+All rights go to the rightful owners - no copyright infringement intended.